 When you decide to move your business, you may wonder how it affects your rankings.
 This is natural.
 After all, building a client base is hard work.
 Moving your business can apply to a physical location as well as your online store.
 Both affect your rankings differently.
 However, a business move will likely have some affect.
 Therefore, in truth, the affect your move has on your rankings depends.

 What Affects Search Engine Rankings?

-When it comes to search engines, there are certainly things that can affect rankings.
+When it comes to search engines, there are certain things that can affect rankings.
 Changes to keyword usage, content and links can all impact rankings.
 However, changes to your domain name or contact management system can too.
 A major change to your design is influential as well.
 Moving to a new web host is also likely to affect your rankings.
 Physically moving your business, however, can provide an interruption too.
 After all, anything that creates an inconsistency is disruptive.
 This disruption can impact your search engine rankings.
 Make sure you’re Local SEO strategy is prepared for such a move.

 How to Minimize the Effects of a Move

-Because it can affect your rankings, you will likely want to minimize the fall out.
+Because it can affect your rankings, you will likely want to minimize the fallout.
 This can be easy or complex depending on the size of your website and customer base.
 Following the below steps can help with this process.

 Update Your Old Website

 Your old website likely contains contact and link details that will need updating.
 Review your contact and “About Us” pages to ensure they are up to date.
 If your website has a header or footer, you will want to update those too.
 Certain platforms make the transition easy.
 WordPress, for example, has a “Search and Replace” plugin.
 This allows you to search your entire site for specific words and swap them with new ones.
 (If you are physically relocating your business, this can help you update your current website.
 Your new address and phone number will be important changes.)